MarsHeer/offtiktokapi/README.md

 ### Using Docker

+#### 1. Configure your .env

+Create a `.env` file and copy the contets of the `.env.template` file included in the repository.

+Give your prisma DB a name

+### 2. Boot container

 - Initialize as a docker container running `./docker-up.sh`
 - If script fails due to permissions settings, run `chmod +x ./docker-up.sh` then run the script again.

 ### On your own machine